samuelkoovely/samuelkoovely.github.io/_projects/Seminar_Markov.md

 | 07.05.2024       |||    The Wiener Process    |||       D. Dell'Angelo    |

 \\
-You can find it as well <a href="https://www.math.uzh.ch/typo3conf/ext/qfq/Classes/Api/download.php?s=65ddf73787e22"> here </a>, together with the references for the material covered during the talks.
+You can find it as well <a href="https://www.math.uzh.ch/ve-se-det?key2=1644&semId=48"> here </a>, together with the references for the material covered during the talks.

 Reading Assignments: \\
 Durret - Probability: Theory and Examples: Th.
 5.2.1, Th.
 5.2.2, and Th.
-5.2.3
+5.2.3 \\
+Daniel Jurafsky and James H Martin - Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and SpeechRecognition: Appendix A.1 and A.2 \\